Patasola: Mythical origins

-La Patasola's origin story varies, but usually follows the pattern of a scorned, unfaithful, or otherwise "bad" woman.
-Some believe that she was a mother who killed her own son, and was then banished to the woods as punishment.
-Others believe that she was a wicked temptress who was cruel to both men and women, and for this reason they mutilated her with an axe, chopping off one leg and throwing it into a fire.
+The Patasola's origin story varies, but usually follows the pattern of a scorned, unfaithful, or otherwise bad woman.
+Some believe that she was a mother who killed her own son and was then banished to the woods as punishment.
+Others believe that she was a wicked temptress who was cruel to both men and women and for this reason they mutilated her with an axe, chopping off one leg and throwing it into a fire.
 She then died of her injuries and now haunts the forests and mountain ranges.
 In a third origin story, she was an unfaithful wife who cheated on her husband with the couple's employer, a patron.
 Upon discovering her infidelity, the jealous husband murdered both her and the patron.
 She died but her soul remains in a one-legged body.

-Variations

-More common in Colombian folklore, they are similar to the Sayona (Venezuela), the Tunda (Colombian Pacific), and the Madremonte or Marimonda (Colombia).
+Similar creatures

-The La Tunda myth of the Colombian Pacific region also tells of a vicious woman who sucks the blood of men.
+There are legendary creatures that bear a resemblance to the Patasola in other Latin American countries, such as the Tunda myth of the Colombian Pacific region which also tells of a vicious woman who sucks the blood of men.
 However, in this legend, "La Tunda's shape-shifting abilities are far from perfect…for whatever form she assumes will invariably have a wooden leg in the shape of a molinillo (wooden whisk).
 The monster, however, is very cunning, and is adept at concealing this defect from would-be victims."

-Mythical creatures with similar origin stories are found as far north of Colombia as Mexico; La Llorona (The Weeping Woman) is said to roam the streets moaning for her children, whom she killed.

-Similar in behavior to La Patasola is "Matlacihua, a phantasm in the beautiful and svelte form of a woman dressed in white.
+There is also "Matlacihua, a phantasm in the beautiful and svelte form of a woman dressed in white.
 Sometimes called the White Lady or the Bride, she would appear at night and with her seductive songs and irresistible beauty, lure men of bad conduct into the forest, scaring them half to death."
 Though not described as sucking the blood of her victims, the White Lady supposedly deterred men from seeking amorous relations in the woods, jungles, or mountain ranges.

+Some versions of stories about Sayona have her appear to men working in the forest who mention women.
+She lures them away into the forest in the form of a beautiful woman or loved one so she can reveal her animal-like true self and devour or mangle them, leaving their bodies to be found by their companions.